CEPP-KMITL/ThaiRoad-Spark/README.md

 | :-------- | :------- | :------------------------- |
 | `spark_conatiner_id_or_name` | `string` | **Required**.
 Your spark master container id or container name.
 Example: 5bbbc7e372fa or spark-master. |

-Submit an application to the cluster for processing
+Submit an application to the cluster for processing (Need to perform inside spark master container)

 ```bash
   spark-submit $path_to_file